marllomartin/wallet/README.md

   - Visualize an organized table with all the expenses registered;

-  - Visualize the total expense converted from the selected currency to Reais dynamically;
+  - Visualize the total expense converted from the selected currency to Brazilian Real (BRL) dynamically;

 ![Wallet](https://github.com/marllomartin/wallet/blob/master/public/wallet.gif)